 500 ml milk

-1 package vanilla pudding Dr Oetker - How to make Vanilla Pudding -
+1 package Vanilla or Vanilla Cream Pudding Dr Oetker – How to make Vanilla Pudding –

 2 tbsp sugar

-- add the eggs; mix flour with baking powder and add it to the dough, mix well.
+– Mix flour with baking powder and add to the dough, mix well.

-- Mix remaining dough with cocoa powder and place a layer on the light dough.
+– Mix remaining dough with cocoa powder and add this on top of the light dough.
 It should not get mixed up.

-- drain the sour cherries , then place them on the dough.
+– Drain sour cherries, place them on the dough.

 100 g dark chocolate (72% cocoa)